Northern and Southern dynasties

-The Northern and Southern dynasties (南北朝 (Nán běi cháo)) was a period of political division in the history of China that lasted from 420 to 589, following the tumultuous era of the Sixteen Kingdoms and the Eastern Jin dynasty.
-It is sometimes considered to be the latter part of a longer period known as the Six Dynasties (220–589).
+The Northern and Southern dynasties (南北朝 (Nán běi cháo)) was a period of political division in the history of China that lasted from 420 to 589 AD, following the tumultuous era of the Sixteen Kingdoms and the Eastern Jin dynasty.
+It is sometimes considered to be the latter part of a longer period known as the Six Dynasties (220–589 AD).
 The period featured civil war and political chaos.
 However, it was also a time of flourishing arts and culture, advancement in technology, and the spread of Mahayana Buddhism and Taoism.
 The period saw large-scale migration of Han Chinese people to lands south of the Yangtze.
-It came to an end with the unification of China proper by Emperor Wen of the Sui dynasty in 589.
+It came to an end with the unification of China proper by Emperor Wen of the Sui dynasty in 589 AD.

 During this period, the process of sinicization accelerated among the non-Han ethnicities in the north and the indigenous peoples in the south.
 This process was also accompanied by the increasing popularity of Buddhism in both northern and southern China.
 Daoism gained influence as well, with two essential Daoist canons written during this period.
 Additionally, many notable technological advances occurred during this period.
-The invention of the stirrup during the earlier Jin dynasty (266–420) helped spur the development of heavy cavalry as a combat standard.
+The invention of the stirrup during the earlier Jin dynasty (266–420 AD) helped spur the development of heavy cavalry and their use in warfare.
 Historians also note advances in medicine, astronomy, mathematics, and cartography.
-Intellectuals of the period include the mathematician and astronomer Zu Chongzhi (429–500), and astronomer Tao Hongjing (456-536).
+Intellectuals of the period include the mathematician and astronomer Zu Chongzhi (429–500 AD), and astronomer Tao Hongjing (456–536 AD).